 The program corresponds to the realities of the global management environment by offering highly-specialized courses in the fields as well as courses relating to general management and business, thus extending the intellectual understanding of Innovation, Strategy, and Entrepreneurship as a discipline.

+The first year of the Master is a full-time year in Grenoble or Berlin.
 Students will be required to attend the program full-time for one academic year from September to June the following year.

 - Corporate Finance